blitzdotcs/blitz-script/README.md

 * This is still a w.i.p. so expect bugs and stuff (I'm learning C/C++ while making this lol)

-* Some commands are restricted to windows oonly (I'll prob try add a device detection thingy)
+* Some commands are restricted to windows only (I'll prob try add a device detection thingy)

 * Feel free to suggest stuff to add